 In comparison to other countries, Canada offers relatively low tuition for international students.
-Many countries outside of North American charge international students three to five times the amount to domestic students (permanent residents).
+Many countries outside of North American charge international students three to five times the amount of domestic students (permanent residents).
 However, the average tuition fees for international undergraduate students in Canada is $25,180.
 The average tuition fees for graduate students in Canada is $16,252.
 It is important to note that this is the average for all of Canada.
 This means that depending on your program of study, the school you attend, and the province in which you study, your fees may be lower (or higher).

 Canada is commonly recognized as a nation that provides high-quality education.
 According to a report published by U21 (Universitas 21), Canada was ranked 8th out of 50 countries for higher education systems.
 This report compared universities from every continent and evaluated them across 24 attributes (e.g. Government expenditure on tertiary education, proportion of female students in tertiary education, proportion of international students in tertiary education, total research documents produced by higher education institutions, etc.).

 You can work while you study in Canada.
 Under some conditions, you may not even need to apply for a work permit.
 If you meet the requirements, you can work part-time for up to 20 hours per week, on-campus or off-campus to help fund your education.
-It’s important to note, however, that if your educational program includes an essential co-op or internship, you must apply for a work permit.

 Bring Your Family With You

 While studying in Canada, you may bring your spouse, common-law partner, or conjugal partner with you.
 They are eligible to apply for an open work permit and accompany you to Canada for the duration of your studies.
 The open work permit allows them to seek employment anywhere in Canada.
 You may also bring your children with you; children can study in Canadian primary schools without a study permit.